aditya-suripeddi/springboot-kafka/README.md

    ```

    3. Either import the producer and consumer project into IDE and run them.
 You can also
-      use mvn to package and run the jar.
+      use maven to package the producer and consumer project and then run the jars

-   4. Import the postman collection into postman which requests producer to publish a
+   4. Import the postman collection using which you can make REST API call to producer
-      message and the consumer reads them.
+      to publish message to kafka which is ready by consumer

 ## Code Contents